 Jan.
-24, 2014 updates: (1) A couple of readers correctly pointed out that my views align on this issue more with Obama than with Bush II.
+24, 2014 updates: (1) A couple of readers correctly point out that my views on the Middle East align on this issue more with Obama than with Bush II.

 (2) D. K.Milgrm-Heath has turned this article in a poem at "Oppression with War and Terrorism Go Hand in Hand."

 Jan.
 27, 2014 update: The remarkable Abdulrahman al-Rashed largely agrees with my assessment of the present but expresses optimism for the next generation in "Our children shouldn't grow up like us."
 Specifically, he takes hope from the European example: